chiefmurph/MAUC/README.md

 >A branch enables your PC's
 programs to be aware of only the versions of your PC's files that have been modified while that branch has been active.
-The versions on all other branches remain in their current state.
+The versions on all other branches remain in their existing states.
 If you switch branches you will only **lose sight of** the versions on the other branches, not lose them entirely.
-To see them again, switch back to that branch.
+To see those versions again, switch back to that branch.

 #### Commits